Completing an upper body workout for runners can help improve arm swing and power on the run.

 From this straight arm position, lower down to an elbow plank one arm at a time.
 Once in an elbow plank, rise back up on to your hands to return to a straight arm plank and repeat.

-Push ups are a beneficial arm exercise that can really increase your upper body strength.
+Push ups are a beneficial part of any upper body workout for runners.
 Begin in a straight arm plank position, with hands placed on the floor about shoulder width distance apart.

 Bend at the elbows to lower your body towards the floor, maintaining a flat back and straight hips the entire time.
 Straighten back up to your starting position and repeat.